mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export.md

 title: Export class
 ---

-Provides methods for exporting data in different formats.
+Provides functionality for exporting data to XML or CSV format.
+This class includes methods for creating tasks to perform the export, logging messages, writing to a database file, and transforming the data to XML or CSV format.

 **Namespace:** ASNA.DataGate.Client.CopyData
 **Assembly:** ASNA.QSys.DataGate.Client.dll